 And then there were five.
-Come April 2017, THE Alliance will be one of the three major shipping alliances setting sail.
+In April 2017, THE Alliance formed one of the three major shipping alliances setting sail following a musical chair reshuffle.
 Short for Transport High-Efficiency Alliance, it consists of Germany’s Hapag-Lloyd (with UASC), Japan’s MOL, K Line and NYK Line, and Taiwan’s Yang Ming Line.
 The ocean freight grouping was left one short following the collapse of South Korea’s Hanjin Shipping.

 “The unique product will feature enhanced port coverage in Asia, North America, Europe including the Mediterranean as well as Middle East.
 The network of THE Alliance will ensure frequent sailings, high reliability and very attractive transit times for all shippers in the East-West trade lanes.”